huggingface/blog/lora.md

 The quest for easy fine-tuning is not new.
 In addition to Dreambooth, [_textual inversion_](https://huggingface.co/docs/diffusers/main/en/training/text_inversion) is another popular method that attempts to teach new concepts to a trained Stable Diffusion Model.
 One of the main reasons for using Textual Inversion is that trained weights are also small and easy to share.
 However, they only work for a single subject (or a small handful of them), whereas LoRA can be used for general-purpose fine-tuning, meaning that it can be adapted to new domains or datasets.

 [Pivotal Tuning](https://arxiv.org/abs/2106.05744) is a method that tries to combine Textual Inversion with LoRA.
 First, you teach the model a new concept using Textual Inversion techniques, obtaining a new token embedding to represent it.
-Then, you train that token embedding using LoRA fine-tuning and you get the best of both worlds.
+Then, you train that token embedding using LoRA to get the best of both worlds.

 We haven't explored Pivotal Tuning with LoRA yet.
-Who's up for the task? 🤗
+Who's up for the challenge? 🤗